-The proposal for the site is to renovate and extend the existing house to the front, side and rear.
-The proposed scheme does not require the removal or pruning of any of the trees on site, or of trees within nearby adjacent sites; therefore, the landscape character of the site will be unaffected by the proposal.
+The proposal for the site is to construct a new greenkeepers storage facility to replace some existing structures.
 The retained trees require protection in accordance with industry best practice and BS 5837: 2012 - Trees in relation to design, demolition and construction - recommendations, in order to ensure their longevity.